telerik/reporting-docs/report-items/map/map-types/barchart-map.md

 ---
-title: BarChart and CSV Data Source Maps
+title: Creating Maps with BarChart Series
-page_title: Creating Maps with BarChart Series and CSV Data Sources
+page_title: Creating Maps with BarChart Series and CSV Data Source
 description: "Learn how to create a Map report item with a BarChart series and by using a CSV data source in Telerik Reporting."
 slug: telerikreporting/designing-reports/report-structure/map/how-to/how-to-create-a-map-with-barchart-series-using-csv-data-source
 tags: telerik, reporting, map, report, item, create, barchart, series, using, csv, data, source